Property Tax Exemptions

 Current Use Program

-Current use properties are those which qualify for a reduced assessment based upon the use of the property as open space, farm & agricultural, or timberland.
+Current use properties are those which qualify for a reduced assessment based upon the use of the property as Open Space, Farm & Agricultural, or Designated Forest Land.

 The Legislature designed the Current Use Program to preserve land for agriculture, timber growth and open space in areas where market value taxation would otherwise economically prohibit their continued use for those purposes.